wadefagen/waf.cs.illinois.edu/covid-19/index.md

 - Purdue, [https://protect.purdue.edu/dashboard/](https://protect.purdue.edu/dashboard/)
 - UW-Madison, [https://smartrestart.wisc.edu/dashboard/](https://smartrestart.wisc.edu/dashboard/)

-Each day, I am updating the data for this visualization between midnight and 8:00am (central time zone) to publish a new version of this page each morning by 9:00am with the latest data.
+Each day, I am updating the data for this visualization between 6:00pm and 8:00am (central time zone) to publish a new version of this page each day with the latest data.
 The latest raw data is also always [provided on my github](https://github.com/wadefagen/waf.cs.illinois.edu/blob/master/covid-19/data/data.csv).

 <h4>Data Collection</h4>